 Eric Jerome Dickey

-Actress Marion Ramsey, known for her role as Officer Laverne Hooks in the Police Academy franchise, passed away from a short illness on January 7 at age 73.
+Actress Marion Ramsey, known for her role as officer Laverne Hooks in the Police Academy franchise, passed away after a short illness on Jan.
+7 at age 73.

 Prince Markie Dee

 Prince Markie Dee, born Mark Anthony Morales, was a member of the pioneering rap group the Fat Boys.
 He died on Feb.
 18, one day before his 53rd birthday.

 Canadian actor Jahmil French, best known for his role on Degrassi, passed away at the age of 29 on March 1.

 The last living member of the Bob Marley reggae group The Wailers, Bunny Wailer, died on March 2 at 73.

 Pro Boxer Marvelous Marvin Hagler died at his home at the age of 66 on March 13.